Ecology and Conservation Biology

 The Program in Ecology and Conservation Biology at BGSU is a multidisciplinary program conceptually based on the fields of Ecology and Evolution, and its applied aspects in Conservation Biology.

 The BGSU Program in Ecology and Conservation Biology focuses on the evolutionary and ecological principles underlying patterns and processes influencing biodiversity at multiple scales.
-A solid understanding of the complex relationships between organisms and their environments in natural systems is essential for mitigating the pressing problems that challenge biodiversity.
+A solid understanding of the complex relationships between organisms and their environments in A solid understanding of the complex relationships between organisms and their environments in a natural ecosystem is essential for mitigating the pressing problems that challenge biodiversity.

 Our mission is to provide undergraduate and graduate education as well as research training in ecology and conservation biology, providing a foundation in experimental, quantitative and analytical methods necessary to understand the mechanisms underlying the maintenance of biodiversity.